dfernandez79/loufai/README.md

 Loufai requires [Apple's San Francisco font](https://developer.apple.com/fonts/).

-Once that you installed San Francisco, the preferred method add Loufai as a library is to use [this Sketch Cloud link](https://sketch.cloud/s/00QeV).
+Once that you installed San Francisco, the preferred method add Loufai as a library is to use [**this Sketch Cloud link**](https://sketch.cloud/s/00QeV).

 <p align="center">
 <img src="./images/sketch-cloud.png" alt="Sketch Cloud Screenshot showing highlighting the 'Add Library to Sketch' button" width="464">
 </p>

-If you prefer to manually download and install the library, use this zip file.
+If you prefer you can [**download**](https://github.com/dfernandez79/loufai/releases/download/v1.0.0/Loufai.sketch) and manually install the library.

 ## Reference